 Arizona

-- Provide document of residency in AZ
+- Provide documentation of residency in Arizona

 - Complete a six-hour contract writing course

-- Submit fingerprints and background check
+- Submit fingerprints and a background check

 Colorado